-Inter-Library Loan (ILL) - Through Inter-Library Loan Services, library users can obtain materials not available at Nelson Mandela University LIS from other South African libraries or from overseas.
-This service is offered to all registered Mandela University BTech, honours, master's and doctoral students and staff.
+Inter-Library Loan (ILL) - Otherwise known as Resource sharing: a type of library cooperation, where every participating library shares their library resources with other libraries.
+Through Inter-Library Loan Services, library users can then obtain certain material not available at Nelson Mandela University LIS from other South African libraries and/or from overseas.
+This service is offered to all Mandela University registered postgraduate students and staff.